-IUPUI (including the Chancellor and Jawz) recycles, and we make it simple to do so.
-You'll find mixed recycling collection containers throughout campus, allowing you to make responsible choices when you're done with your water bottle, office paper, cardboard box, and more.
-If you're not sure if you can recycle a particular item see our Recycling Fun Facts.
-Other helpful sites are Indiana Recycling Coalition, ToxDrop and RecycleForce.
+IUPUI recycles, and we make it as easy as possible to do so.
+You'll find blue, single-stream recycling bins throughout campus, allowing you to make responsible choices when you're done with your beverage bottle, pizza box, coffee cup, and more.

-The Office of Sustainability works to improve campus recycling.
-We are now implementing Mixed Recycling across campus.
-Mixed recycling allows users to conveniently place all of their recyclable items such as newspaper, cardboard, mixed paper, magazines, aluminum, paperboard, and plastic in one recycling bin.
-The recyclables are sorted later at Ray's Trash Service recycling center called a material recovery center, or MRF.
+The Office of Sustainability works with Campus Facility Services to improve the ease of campus recycling.
+Single stream recycling allows users to conveniently place all of their recyclable items such as newspaper, cardboard, mixed paper, magazines, aluminum, paperboard, and plastic in one recycling bin.
+The recyclables are sorted upon arrival at Ray's Trash Service recycling center called a material recovery center, or MRF.

 Watch this video to learn about how recyclables are sorted at an MRF.

 Up to 70% of what we throw away is recyclable!
 Download information on recycling education, follow these recycling guidelines and watch the video below to make sure your recyclables end up where they should.

 Office and notebook paper, colored paper, newspaper, magazines, soft books, junk mail, paper bags, paper coffee and fountain beverage cups, paper to-go containers, cardboard half-gallon containers, pizza boxes, boxes for microwavable lunches, shredded paper (place in a clear bag) – if you can rip it, you can recycle it!

 Cardboard boxes that are clean and broken down.
 Pizza boxes perfectly fine too – a little cheese or grease is ok, but please no crusts or leftover pizza pieces in the box!

 Aluminum cans, soup cans, paper clips, staples, binder clips, aluminum foil.